Digital divide: During the COVID-19 pandemic

 At the outset of the COVID-19 pandemic, governments worldwide issued stay-at-home orders that established lockdowns, quarantines, restrictions, and closures.
-The resulting interruptions to schooling, public services, and business operations drove nearly half of the world's population into seeking alternative methods to conduct their lives while in isolation.
+The resulting interruptions to schooling, public services, and business operations drove nearly half of the world's population into seeking alternative methods to live while in isolation.
 These methods included telemedicine, virtual classrooms, online shopping, technology-based social interactions and working remotely, all of which require access to high-speed or broadband internet access and digital technologies.
-A Pew Research Center study reports that 90% of Americans describe the use of the internet as "essential" during the pandemic.
+A Pew Research Centre study reports that 90% of Americans describe the use of the Internet as "essential" during the pandemic.
+The accelerated use of digital technologies creates a landscape where the ability, or lack thereof, to access digital spaces becomes a crucial factor in everyday life.